Start today for FREE.

-A Rhode Island rent-to-own agreement is a legally binding contract that allows a tenant to rent a property with the option to purchase it before the contract concludes.
-This arrangement provides tenants with the opportunity to secure a future purchase while living in the property.
+A Rhode Island rent-to-own agreement creates a legally binding contract that allows tenants to rent properties with options to purchase them before contracts conclude.
+Furthermore, this Rhode Island lease-to-own agreement provides tenants with opportunities to secure future purchases while living in properties.
+Additionally, these arrangements offer structured pathways to homeownership throughout the state.

 Rhode Island Rent-to-Own Lease Agreement